CodieCoder/email-assistant-bot/README.md

 # Email Assistant - Intelligent Email Processing

 This project is an intelligent email assistant built using NestJS, TypeScript, and Groq's LLM API.
-It analyzes incoming emails, extracts key information, categorizes them, and provides insights based on the email content and the sender's history.
+It analyzes incoming emails, extracts key information, categorizes them, run functions based on the analysis and provides insights based on the email content and the sender's history.

 ## Features